ukff/kyma-environment-broker/docs/contributor/03-30-trial-and-free-expiration.md

 ## Update Requests

-When an instance update request is sent for an expired instance, the HTTP response is `200` only if the update includes a new value in the **globalaccount_id** field of the `context` section.
+When an instance update request is sent for an expired instance, the HTTP response is `200` only if the update includes a value in the **globalaccount_id** field of the `context` section.
 The changes to other sections are ignored.

 See the example call: